 I’ve used a mix of campanelle and farfalle this time around, because I had a couple open boxes.
 Macaroni and rotini are great choices too.

-You’ll dice up an avocado, some cherry tomatoes, red onion, and chives to add to cooked pasta along with some tuna.
+Dice: You’ll dice up an avocado, some cherry tomatoes, red onion, and chives to add to the cooked pasta along with some tuna.

-Mix together the mayonnaise, dill, lemon juice, salt and pepper and add that to the bowl with the pasta, tuna, and veggies.
+Mix & Chill: In a mixing bowl, mix together the mayonnaise, dill, lemon juice, salt and pepper and finally add that to the bowl with the pasta, tuna, and veggies.

 Toss gently to coat everything in the dressing mixture.